JacksonCampolattaro/jacksoncampolattaro.github.io/content/projects/n-body.md

 but I enjoyed the work, and I've continued to add to the project during off periods, since.

-The [n-body problem](https://en.wikipedia.org/wiki/N-body_problem) is the algorithmic challenge of modeling the interactions between very large number of point masses -- for example, when simulating the formation of galactic clusters.
+The [n-body problem](https://en.wikipedia.org/wiki/N-body_problem) is the algorithmic challenge of modeling the interactions between a very large number of point masses -- for example, when simulating the formation of galactic clusters.

 My first version of the n-body project focused on the algorithmic aspects.